Thread Pool in MariaDB

 mysql client with the

--P option to specify the port.
+-P option to connect to the port.

 $ mysql -u root -P 8385 -p